jcustenborder/kafka-connect-spooldir/README.rst

   * Importance: low

 ``null.field.indicator``
-  Flag to determine if the reader should be verified.
-Valid values are EMPTY_SEPARATORS, EMPTY_QUOTES, BOTH, NEITHER
+  Indicator to determine how the CSV Reader can determine if a field is null.
+Valid values are EMPTY_SEPARATORS, EMPTY_QUOTES, BOTH, NEITHER.
+For more information see http://opencsv.sourceforge.net/apidocs/com/opencsv/enums/CSVReaderNullFieldIndicator.html.

   * Type: string
   * Default: "NEITHER"